ardublockly/ardublockly/README.md

 Blockly original source is Copyright of Google Inc. [https://developers.google.com/blockly/][1].
 A list of changes to the Blockly fork can be found in the [Blockly subdirectory README][17] file.

+### Since 28.04.2022
+This project was forked from `https://github.com/carlosperate/ardublockly`.

 ## License
 Copyright (c) 2016 carlosperate https://github.com/carlosperate/